qalex/blackboard-STC15/README.md

 Install both sdcc and stcgal per instructions (or use distribution packages for sdcc)

+Programming the MCU is via a USB to serial converter connected to connector 3P, the BetaBlack MCU programming pins on /dev/ttyUSB0
+Modbus communications is via the alternative pins connected to the ESP8266 via jumpers.
+These jumpers can be removed and a second USB to Serial converter used for testing via /dev/ttyUSB1.

 make
 make install # will download to the MCU

+Build the modbus-master program for testing communication make modbus-master

 What it supports for now: